mrbungle64/ecovacs-deebot.js/README.md

 * Deebot T10 series
 * Deebot X1 series

+#### yeedi

+* yeedi k650
+* yeedi 2 hybrid
+* yeedi vac hybrid
+* yeedi mop station

+#### Ecovacs Airbot (experimental)

+* AIRBOT Z1

 #### Legacy models (soon to be discontinued)

-These models use XML for data transport and also different characteristics for commands and events than current models.
+These models use XML for data transport and also different characteristics for commands and events than the current models.
+I also don't use my Slim 2, Deebot 901 and OZMO 930 anymore.

-**The support for these models will be discontinued soon**.
+**Support for these models will therefore soon be discontinued**.

 * Deebot Slim 2
 * Deebot N79 series